Tafadzwa1108/AWS_Project-_Lab/README.md

 # AWS Project Lab
 Welcome to the **AWS Project Lab**!
 This repository features a collection of diverse projects that leverage various AWS services to address real-world challenges.
 Each project demonstrates different aspects of AWS, from data processing and machine learning to cloud infrastructure and more.

-## Project Overview

-The AWS Project Lab aims to showcase practical implementations and solutions using AWS technologies.
-This repository includes projects that utilize AWS services such as EC2, S3, Lambda, DynamoDB, and more to solve complex problems and build scalable solutions.

 ## Skillset & Tools

 ### AWS Services